 Programs: BSN, MSN, DNP

 The University of Alabama at Birmingham School of Nursing has gathered plenty of awards and recognitions over the years, and with good reason.
 Its nursing programs are top-notch.
 In fact, the school is one of the best nursing schools in Alabama.
-This school trains nurse who excel in the field.
+The school trains nurses who excel in the field.
 It holds to the core values of excellence, collaboration, and more.
-With its urban location, UAB’s nursing school provides lots of opportunity for research, innovation, and hands-on learning.
-Nurses and nurses in training get to use some of the most contemporary technology available, and they gain flexibility to adapt to a changing medical landscape.
+With its urban location, UAB’s nursing school provides lots of opportunities for research, innovation, and hands-on learning.
+Nurses and nurses in training get to use some of the most contemporary technology available, and they gain the flexibility to adapt to a changing medical landscape.

 Programs: BSN, MSN, DNP